wilkens-teaching/info3350-f20/README.md

 ### Mechanics

-Most of the work for the course will be conducted online.
+Almost all of the work for the course will be conducted online.
 We will use:

 * **Zoom** for online meetings and office hours
 * **GitHub** to distribute lecture materials, code, and problem sets.
 The current version of the syllabus is always on GutHub, too.